federgraph/RiggVar-RG38/doc/RotaForm1.md

 Sofort Berechnen will be set to true.
 Otherwise it is the same as super simple.
-This mode is considered the normal mode of operation, unless you want to be super fast and only need part one of the computation.
+This mode is considered the normal mode of operation.

 ### Super Grau

-Sofort Berechnen is true and two positions of the model will be shown - The normal position and the relaxed position of the model.
+Sofort Berechnen is true and two positions of the model will be shown - The normal position and the relaxed position of the model, probably using a gray color.

 You can see the relaxed position only if the mast bends - when the force in the shrouds is greater zero.